sekwiatkowski/awesome-ai-services/README.md

 ### Amazon Comprehend
 [Overview](https://docs.aws.amazon.com/comprehend/latest/dg/how-entities.html)

+- What are the entities mentioned in the document?
-- Which entities are mentioned?
+- What are their types?
 - How often is each of these entities mentioned?

 Supported entity types: